 Cold plunge (simple but effective)

-Cold plunge has got popular for a reason.
+Cold plunges have got popular for a reason.

 You don’t need anything over the top either.
 Even a simple setup at home can make a noticeable difference once you stay consistent with it.

-A lot of people now pair these with saunas or hot baths and just alternate between heat and cold.
+A lot of people now pair cold plunges with saunas or hot baths and alternate between heat and cold therapy.

-I’ve linked one of the cleaner setups I’d personally recommend here.
+I’ve linked one of the cleaner setups I’d personally recommend.
+Check it out HERE

 Sauna for recovery